ingresso-group/slate/source/includes/_availability.md

 - How are example seats handled?
 Do you need to request them?
 - Promo codes?
 - "both" allocation mode (we have a few "both" entries in event_allocation_modes - should probably change these to pool_alloc)
+- MATT to add docs for add_user_commission
+- MATT to add docs for add_example_seats
+- MATT to add docs for add_discounts

 This section describes: